-Even though Zarlino and contemporaries hypothesize the existence of the sub-harmonic series, they could not know -- due to limited physical knowledge at that time -- that the sub-harmonic series is not physically present in the original \genuine: mathematically, no Fourier components exist below the fundamental frequency.
-This, however, does not mean that Zarlino and contemporaries were focibly wrong, as the sub-harmonic series could be generated by the intricate structure of the inner ear or by the auditory cortex itself.
-The question of whether the perception of the sub-harmonic series is real { or not} remains an open question in psychoacoustics \cite{pamcutt1989harmony}.
+Even though Zarlino and contemporaries hypothesize the existence of the sub-harmonic series, they could not know -- due to the limited understanding of physics at that time -- that the sub-harmonic series is not physically present in the original harmonic sound: mathematically, no Fourier components exist below the fundamental frequency.
+This, however, does not mean that Zarlino and contemporaries were forcibly wrong, as the sub-harmonic series could be generated by the intricate structure of the inner ear or by the auditory cortex itself.
+The question of whether the perception of the sub-harmonic series is real or not remains an open question in psychoacoustics \citep{pamcutt1989harmony}.

-It is worth noting that the sub-harmonic series is often associated with the perception of Tartini's third tone (or combination tone), which refers to the perceived frequency $|\fff_1 - \fff_2|$ (or more in general $|n_1\fff_1-n_2\fff_2|$ with $n_1$ and $n_2$ integer\footnote{{ $|n_1\fff_1-n_2\fff_2|$ is actually the combination tone between the $n_1$ harmonic of $\fff_1$ and and the $n_2$ harmonic of $\fff_2$.
-It is generated only if these harmonics are present in the original sound.}}) when two genuine sounds of frequencies $\fff_1$ and $\fff_2$ are played simultaneously.
+It is worth noting that the sub-harmonic series is often associated with the perception of Tartini's third tone (or combination tone), which refers to the perceived frequency $\fff_2 - \fff_1$ (or more in general $|n_1\fff_1-n_2\fff_2|$ with $n_1$ and $n_2$ integer) when two harmonic sounds of frequencies $\fff_2>\fff_1$ are played simultaneously.
 When $\fff_1$ is very close to $\fff_2$, Tartini's third sound is simply a {\em beat}.
-Similarly to the sub-harmonic series, Tartini’s third tone is not physically present (see \cite{Moore2012,caselli2018} and reference therin) and starting from Helmholtz \cite{Helmholtz1863} it was long thought to originate in the inner ear due to nonlinear phenomena.
-More recent research suggests that such a tone may be as well generated in deeper brain regions, as it is still perceived when the two tones are delivered separately to each ear via headphones \cite{binaural_beats}.
+Similarly to the sub-harmonic series, Tartini’s third tone is not physically present (see \citep{Moore2012,caselli2018} and references therin). , it has been widely believed that Tartini's third tone is caused by nonlinear phenomena present in the inner ear. \footnote{Several theories trying to explain the combination tone have been put forward over the centuries: Tartini's theory \citep{Tartini1754,Tartini1767}, Lagrange's theory \citep{Lagrange1759,Lagrange1762} and -- the most widely accepted -- Helmholtz's theory \citep{Helmholtz1863}.
+See, for instance, \citep{Moore2012,caselli2018,abbado1965,Abbado1972TerzoQuartoSuono} for an historical perspective.
+Here, we just mention that in contrast to Helmholtz's theory which predicts $\fff_2-\fff_1$ (for $\fff_2>\fff_1$) as main combination tone, Lagrange's theory predicts, assuming $\fff_2/\fff_1$ rational, the greatest common divisor between $\fff_1$ and $\fff_2$.
+More recent theories, based on the nonlinear response introduced by the active amplification provided by the outer hair cells, predict the additional perception of the combination tone $2\fff_1-\fff_2$ for $\fff_2>\fff_1$.
+See below for more detail.} More recent research suggests that such a tone may be generated in deeper brain regions, as well, since it is still perceived when the two tones are delivered separately to each ear via headphones \citep{binaural_beats}.